 Not every investment returns 8 percent on a dependable basis, but there are ample opportunities to make that $10,000 in cash grow, by steering the money into the following investments:

-Your 401k Plan (Company Match): Popping the money into your 401k is always a good idea, as your 401k plan primarily invests money into investment vehicles that generally provide good returns, like stocks, bonds and funds.
+Popping the money into your 401k is always a good idea, as your 401k plan primarily invests money into investment vehicles that generally provide good returns, like stocks, bonds, and funds.
 Plus, if your company offers a company match up to 6 percent of your contributions, that amounts to $6,000 in free money, thus immediately turning your $10,000 into $16,000.

-Real Estate: $10,000 isn’t usually enough to invest directly in the real estate market, but it is enough to get you into a real estate investment trust (REIT) or real estate-themed exchange traded fund (ETF).
-REITs and ETF’s both offer benefits any investor would love, including high liquidity (they’re easily tradable in the financial markets), diversification (most funds include a wide variety of real estate investments), and, perhaps best of all, you don’t have to actually get your hands dirty rehabbing or repairing a home, as do most direct real estate investors.
+Although $10,000 isn’t usually enough to invest directly in the real estate market, it is enough to get you into a real estate investment trust (REIT) or real estate-themed exchange traded fund (ETF).
+REITs and ETF’s both offer benefits any investor would love, including high liquidity (they’re easy to trade in the financial markets), diversification (most funds include a wide variety of real estate investments), and, perhaps best of all, you don’t have to actually get your hands dirty rehabbing or repairing a home, as do most direct real estate investors.

-Invest in an IRA: An individual retirement account offers access to solid stock and bond market returns, along with significant tax advantages.
+An individual retirement account offers access to solid stock and bond market returns, along with significant tax advantages.
 With IRAs, you earn a tax deduction when you make a contribution, but you will have to pay taxes when you take cash out of your IRA in retirement (when you’re likely in a lower tax category.)
 In 2018, the maximum amount you can put into an IRA is $5,500 for people under 50 years old.
-If you’re over 50-years old, you can make an extra “catch-up” contribution of $1,000.
+If you’re over 50 years old, you can make an extra “catch-up” contribution of $1,000.

-Open Up a “Robo” Investment Account: Ever hear of robotics-based investment accounts?
-So-called "robos" are a burgeoning industry, and are a great place to park that $10,000.
+Ever hear of robotics-based investment accounts?
+So-called "robos" are a burgeoning industry and are a great place to park that $10,000.
 Robo-advisory firms like Betterment and Wealthfront are very user-friendly and do most of the investment work for you, like helping you choose investments and periodically rebalancing your account, while significantly reducing the high fees that often come with traditional investment/brokerage accounts.

-Invest in Yourself: The financial markets aren’t the only place you can get a good return on your money from a $10,000 investment—not by a long shot.
-You can go back to school and earn an associate’s degree, or take online classes, thus adding value to your career prospects.
-You can also earn a professional designation (like as a certified financial planner, high-end chef, or as a credentialed tax accountant) that would likely lead to a high income and more professional career satisfaction.
+The financial markets aren’t the only place you can get a good return on your money from a $10,000 investment—not by a long shot.
+You can go back to school and earn a degree, or take online classes, thus adding value to your career prospects.
+You can also earn a professional designation (like as a certified financial planner, high-end chef, or as a credentialed tax accountant) that could lead to a higher income and more career satisfaction.

 These aren’t the only ways you can put $10,000 to work for you, but all should be at the top of your list.
-When you do get your hands on that $10,000, use any single vehicle, or any combination of the above ideas, to start earning some serious cash for you.
+When you do get your hands on that $10,000, use any single vehicle, or any combination of these ideas to start earning some serious cash.